What is supervised learning?

 As an example of supervised learning, consider an image classification model created to recognize images of vehicles and determine which type of vehicle they are.
 Such a model can power the CAPTCHA tests many websites use to detect spam bots.

 To train this model, data scientists prepare a labeled training dataset containing numerous vehicle examples along with the corresponding vehicle type: car, motorcycle, truck, bicycle and more.
-The model’s algorithm attempts to identify the patterns in the training data that causes an input—vehicle images—to receive a designated output—vehicle type.
+The model’s algorithm attempts to identify the patterns in the training data that cause an input—vehicle images—to receive a designated output—vehicle type.

 The model’s guesses are measured against actual data values in a test set to determine whether it has made accurate predictions.
 If not, the training cycle continues until the model’s performance has reached a satisfactory level of accuracy.
-The principle of generalization refers to a model’s ability to make appropriate predictions on new data from the same distribution as its training data.
+The principle of generalization refers to a trained model’s ability to make appropriate predictions on new data from the same distribution as its training data.

 Types of supervised learning